Ubuntu infrastructure down over 24 hours due to DDoS attack

 Why This Matters

-Major disruption to Ubuntu ecosystem during critical security vulnerability disclosure
+Major Linux distribution provider offline during critical security vulnerability disclosure period

-Ubuntu and Canonical servers have been offline since Thursday morning following a sustained DDoS attack by a pro-Iranian group.
-The outage affects security communications during disclosure of a critical Linux vulnerability that grants root access.
+Ubuntu and Canonical servers have been offline since Thursday morning following a sustained cross-border DDoS attack.
+A pro-Iranian group claimed responsibility using Beam stressor service.
+The outage affects communication about a critical Linux vulnerability.

 Source